do3cc/appliance_status/readme.md

 The name will be shown in the app.
 Each schema field requires _name_, _key_, _type_normalizer_.
 While name and key is self explanatory, the type normalizer must match a normalizer method provided with the project.

-Currently there are only _port_ and _azAZ_.
+Currently there are only _port_ and _az_az_upper_.
 Port validates that the port number is valid, azAZ validates that the values are only ascii alphabet letters.
 Yes, the normalizer validates and normalizes.

 ### Leases